jaydeegbobeh/Devops-Bootcamp/Vagrant/README.md

 - Automate tasks (provisioning)
 - Portable: VM, Container (push to DockerHub)
 - Deploy Nodejs app with Mongodb using the Monolith Architecture
+	- One env for each
+- IDE to develop code: VS Code, Atom, Sublime

+**Information required from Dev Team**
+- What versions, dependencies, packages
+- The best IDE to use
+- What tests to run: testing framework
+- Which OS
+- What are their expectations?
+What will the app look like when it's working
+- Env tests written in Ruby

 ## Why use Vagrant for development?

 - There are numerous benefits to using Vagrant to set up our development environment.